gouherdanish/gouherdanish.github.io/_posts/2025-02-06-mlp-vs-lenet-for-digit-recognition.md

 **Model Size**

 - It refers to the size of the model on disk
-- LeNet is around 14 times smaller in size than MLP
+- LeNet is around 14 times smaller in size than MLP as it has less number of parameters involved

 <img src="{{site.url}}/images/mnist/mlp-vs-lenet-comp-g1.png">